Below are questions we often gets asked. If you have further questions or cannot locate the answer to your problem, we’ll be happy to assist.

-There are no universal national standards for public safety call handling our protocols meet all AHA, NTSA, industry guidelines and best practice.
+There are no universal national standards for public safety call handling.
+Our protocols meet all AHA, NTSA, industry guidelines and best practices.

 Oversight and maintenance of our Emergency Medical Protocol content is managed under the direction of our Medical Director.